Aeroseal Duct Sealing Helps Medical Facilities Improve Ventilation & IAQadmin

-For example, there’s Nemours Childrens Hospital in Jacksonville, Hospital that used Aeroseal duct sealing to solve air flow issues in their ventilation system.
-In doing so, they not only improved the performance of the 30-year-old building, but they also reduced the risk of nosocomial infections by sealing the leaks that could spread contagions from room to room.
+Nemours Childrens Hospital: This Jacksonville, Florida-based hospital used Aeroseal duct sealing to solve air flow issues in their ventilation system.
+In doing so, they improved the performance of the 30-year-old building’s HVAC systen.
+They also reduced the risk of nosocomial infections by sealing leaks that could spread contagions from room to room.

-Then there’s the Heart Institute at the University of Ottawa that first used the duct sealing technology to ensure that particles from their laboratory weren’t spreading via air duct leaks to other wings within the building.
+Heart Institute at the University of Ottawa: This healthcare facility used the duct sealing technology to ensure particles from their laboratory weren’t spreading via air duct leaks to other wings within the building.
 As a result, they noticed another significant benefit – a dramatic increase in energy savings.
 After duct sealing, the facility managers were able to effectively ventilate the entire facilities using just a fraction of the power they previously needed to run the large ventilation fans.
 Before Aeroseal duct sealing, the medical facility was losing about 800 CFM (cubic feet per minute) of air through leaks in the duct work.
 Aeroseal brought that down to about 10 CFM.

-As word travels about the dramatic benefits that Aeroseal duct sealing can have on a building’s HVAC performance and energy savings, demand for the technology has spread as well.
-Earlier this year, Aeroseal was used at a new state-of-the-art medical facilities in Abu Dhabi, United Arab Emirates.
-The multi-billion dollar medial complex was nearing completion when testing of the duct system showed that leaks throughout the HVAC risers were robbing the facility of nearly half the air being treated by its HVAC system.
+Arzanah Medical Center: Aeroseal was used at a new state-of-the-art medical facility in Abu Dhabi, United Arab Emirates.
+The multi-billion dollar medical complex was nearing completion when testing of the duct system showed leaks throughout the HVAC risers were robbing the facility of nearly half the air being treated by its HVAC system.
 With most of the ductwork hidden behind newly constructed walls, contractors were faced with the possibility of having to rip down walls, repair the ductwork and begin rebuilding.
-Luckily, one of the engineers had heard about Aeroseal duct sealing technology and a call was placed to a U.S. team of Aeroseal experts.
-Just days after the duct sealing project was begun, leaks were sealed and the new facilities was ready for opening day – right on schedule.
+Instead, Aeroseal was applied and leaks were sealed without and the new facilities was ready for opening day – right on schedule.